sdc-china/IDA-doc/_posts/2018-01-03-installation-ida-repacking.md

 ldap.password: "admin"
 #The root of data information trees
 ldap.basedn: "dc=example,dc=org"
 #Ldap user filter pattern, use '#' to split multiple user filter pattern.
+If you want to use "uid=ben,ou=people,dc=example,dc=org" to login IDA.
+Just input "ben" for the username field and input the corresponding password field on the login form.

 #Specify the organization information when verifying user.
 ldap.user.filter: "uid={0},ou=people"